dgmjr-io/.github/docs/CONTRIBUTING.md

 # All contributions, however small are valued

-# Contributing to DGMJR projects
+# Contributing to DGMJR-IO projects

 We welcome all contributuions--large and small.
 A big welcome and thank you for considering contributing to DGMJR open source projects!
 It’s people like you that make it a reality for users in our community.